 The third option in the prompt options is "Ask a question".
 The purpose behind this option is for users that don't quite have a bug or an idea for an improvement, but rather a question they'd like to ask you.
 These show on your dashboard with type "Question".

-The bugs ("Report a problem" from the Prompt Options menu) and feedback ("Suggest an improvement" from Prompt Options) that your users submit from your app are sent to the bugs page of your dashboard in the form of bug reports.
+The reports (bugs, improvements, and questions) that your users submit from your app (from the Prompt Options) are sent to the bugs page of your dashboard.

 With each report, you receive a plethora of details that will help you fix bugs and get more context about the comments you receive.
 Throughout this page, you will learn about all the information that comes in these reports, as well as any relevant APIs that you can use to customize the data that you receive, including:

 - Session Profiler